jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-02-18.md

 Minutes:

-*
+* Talks are lined up for the next 2/3 months.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------